jqueuniet/ecowitt_exporter/README.md

 [its default settings](https://rocket.rs/v0.5-rc/guide/configuration/#default-provider).
 You can customize them with either a Rocket.toml file or `ROCKET_` environment variables.
 At the very least, you will have to set ROCKET_ADDRESS to listen on IP addresses other than 127.0.0.1.
 The default port is 8000.

+## Usage

+Ecowitt data should be sent to the default `/data/report/` URL path.
+Metrics can be retrieved at `/metrics`.

+Do note that in the event of sensor failure, like if its battery is exhausted, the station will at first keep sending its last received metrics.
+After some time, it will declare the sensor dead and stop sending those metrics.
+Only at this point will metrics be culled from the exporter.
+No attempt will be made by this program to detect the situation beforehand.